rcsbiotech/q2pipe/README.md

 QIIME2 16S wrapper
 Implemented for QIIME2 2018.8

-Using QIIME2, runs a complete analysis from your data based on a range of optimizable parameters, such as trimming and truncate length, annotation identity, and cluster parameters.
+Runs a complete OTU analysis on your sequence data based on a range of optimizable parameters, such as trimming and truncate length, annotation identity, and cluster parameters.

-This is a work in progress, and i'm implementing features and user-friendliness as i go.
+This is a side project on my Masters Degree, and i will be implementing features and user-friendliness as i go.
 Any questions or suggestions, you can easily reach me on the e-mail rc.silva@unesp.br, with the subject "q2pipe: your subject"

 ### What you must install before running: